Davy Kiprotich Koech

-Davy Kiprotich Koech (alias DK) (born 21 August 1951) is a Kenyan scientist.
-He is currently the Chief Executive Officer Centre for Clinical & Molecular Sciences; Professor of Immunology & Molecular Medicine; Distinguished Professor, The Australian-Asian Institute of Civil Leadership.
+Davy Kiprotich Koech (21 August 1951 – 5 September 2024) was a Kenyan scientist.
+He was the Chief Executive Officer Centre for Clinical & Molecular Sciences; Professor of Immunology & Molecular Medicine; Distinguished Professor, The Australian-Asian Institute of Civil Leadership.

 Early life and education

 Koech was born on 21 August 1951 in a small village, Motero, Soliat Sub-Location of the Kericho County.
 His parents were Samuel Kipkoech (aka Kipruto) Mitei and Helen Mitei.
-He attended his early years of education at Soliat Primary School, some 4 kilometers from his home between 1956 and 1959 (Class 1-4) after which he proceeded to Sitotwet Intermediate School (now Torit School) (1960-1963) where he sat the Kenya African Preliminary Examination (KAPE) and then to Cheribo Primary School (1964) where he sat the Kenya Preliminary Education (KPE) exams.
+He attended his early years of education at Soliat Primary School, four kilometers from his home between 1956 and 1959 (Class 1–4) after which he proceeded to Sitotwet Intermediate School (now Torit School) (1960–1963) where he sat the Kenya African Preliminary Examination (KAPE) and then to Cheribo Primary School (1964) where he sat the Kenya Preliminary Education (KPE) exams.

 His secondary education was undertaken at the Kericho High School where he sat the Ordinary Level of the University of Cambridge Local Examinations Syndicate.
 G.C.E.
 (Nov.
 1968) and proceeded to Strathmore College where he sat for his University of London, General Certificate of Education, Advanced Level (Jan 1970) and further to the University of Nairobi completing in April 1974.

 University education and related education

 Koech attended the University of Nairobi where he undertook a Bachelor of Science in Chemistry and Zoology completing in April 1974.
 He later went ahead to acquire a Master of Science in Pharmacology specializing in Clinical Pharmacology at Duquesne University, Pittsburgh, Pennsylvania, USA in 1977.

-Koech has a PhD in Medical Pathology, Immunology from the University of Nairobi, Kenya; research undertaken at Harvard University Medical School, Boston, MA, USA in 1980.
+Koech had a PhD in Medical Pathology, Immunology from the University of Nairobi, Kenya; research undertaken at Harvard University Medical School, Boston, MA, USA in 1980.

-He has served in various positions in the Government of Kenya and other different organizations in the private sector and international bodies.
+He had served in various positions in the Government of Kenya and other different organizations in the private sector and international bodies.

+Death

+Koech died on 5 September 2024, at the age of 73.